Medically reviewed on Jun 13, 2018

 Potential future treatments

-Implantable, pacemaker-like devices that help prevent seizures are also under investigation.
-These responsive stimulation or "closed loop" devices analyze brain activity patterns to detect seizures before they happen and deliver an electrical charge or drug to stop the seizure.
+- Responsive neurostimulation.
+Implantable, pacemaker-like devices that help prevent seizures are under investigation.
+These responsive stimulation or closed loop devices analyze brain activity patterns to detect seizures before they happen and deliver an electrical charge or drug to stop the seizure.

-In addition, new minimally invasive surgical techniques, such as MRI-guided laser ablation, show promise at reducing seizures with fewer risks than traditional open brain surgery for epilepsy.
+- Minimally invasive surgery.
+New minimally invasive surgical techniques, such as MRI-guided laser ablation, show promise at reducing seizures with fewer risks than traditional open-brain surgery for epilepsy.

 Preparing for an appointment